kdeldycke/e107-importer/readme.txt

 * Allow news and pages import to be skipped.
 * Add missing news category redirects.
 * Minimal requirement set to WordPress 3.1.
+* Some pages are not tied to a user.
+In this case, default to the current user.

 = 1.0 =
 * Upgrade e107 code from e107 v0.7.24.